august-ronne/IV1201-Architecture-Backend-2021-KTH-Course/README.md

 The application currently implements **Use Case 5.1 (Create Account)**, and **Use Case 5.2 (Login)**.
 To read about these use cases in greater detail, please refer to the application description linked above.

-## 2. Tools Required to Install and Run Application
+## 2. Tools Required to Install and Run Back-end

 The requirements listed here need to be met before downloading the code and installing the project in your local environment.
 - **[Node.js](https://nodejs.org/en/)**: This back-end is built using Node.js.
 You need to install Node.js to run this application.